 07/12/2022 Pakistan (International Christian Concern) – A court in Pakistan has sentenced a Christian man, Ashfaq Masih, to death.
-The ruling in his case, handed down on July 4, concerns an incident that took place five years ago.
+The ruling in his case, handed down on July 4, concerns an incident five years ago.
 Masih was originally convicted in 2017 of blasphemy after a Muslim man came to his bicycle and repair shop, argued with him, and then reported him to the police.
-The Muslim man did this to avoid paying for the repair work that he had ordered.
+The Muslim man did this to avoid paying for the repair work he had ordered.
 Despite the Muslim man’s clear weaponization of the law, the court that oversaw Masih’s initial case determined that he had committed the crime of blasphemy by stating that Jesus Christ is the one and only prophet, thereby defaming the prophet Muhammad.

-For interviews, please contact: firstname.lastname@example.org.
+For interviews, please contact firstname.lastname@example.org.